-Tony Printezis is a Staff Software Engineer at Twitter and a member of the VM Team in the Infrastructure Organization.
-He has over 15 years of (mainly Java) virtual machine implementation experience with special focus on memory management.
-Most of his projects have involved improving the performance, scalability, responsiveness, parallelism, concurrency, monitoring, and visualization of garbage collectors.
-He is a committer and reviewer for the HotSpot group at the OpenJDK project.
-He was one of the designers of the Garbage-First GC and the original implementer of the CMS GC.
-Before Twitter, Tony worked at Adobe, Oracle, Sun Microsystems, and Sun Microsystems Laboratories.
+Tony Printezis is a Staff Software Engineer at Twitter and a member of the Twitter VM Team.
+He has 15+ years of VM implementation experience with special focus on memory management and he is an OpenJDK / HotSpot group committer and reviewer.
+He was one of the designers of the G1 GC and the original implementer of the CMS GC.
+Before Twitter, Tony worked at Adobe, Oracle, and Sun Microsystems.
 He holds a PhD and a BSc(Hons) in Computing Science, both from the University of Glasgow in Scotland.